Cooler Master Aero 7 review

 But the greatest thing about the Aero 7 is the new system of airflow.
 With the normal Fans the middle place of the heat sink was the warmest place, because only the edge of the fan produces more air pressure and volume comparing to the middle spot.
 So Cooler Master invented a new system.
 This system makes sure all the places of the heatsink are supplied with good air pressure and volume.
 This is shown clearly on the picture.

 You can adjust the speed of the blower for your wishes.
-If you turn it slow, you got a noise free place.
-If you turn it to maximum you'll be having a jet plain ready for take off.
+If you turn it to slow, you got a noise-free place.
+If you turn it to the maximum you'll be having a jet plane ready for take-off.
 But at least your CPU will be cool then.

 How loud was the fan in operation??